mootable/hashmap/Readme.md

 - `keys() : Array<*>` returns an array with all the registered keys
 - `values() : Array<*>` returns an array with all the values
 - `entries() : Array<[*,*]>` returns an array with [key,value] pairs
-- `size : Number` the amount of key-value pairs
+- `length : Number` the amount of key-value pairs
 - `clear() : HashMap` deletes all the key-value pairs on the hashmap
 - `clone() : HashMap` creates a new hashmap with all the key-value pairs of the original
 - `forEach(function(value, key)) : HashMap` iterates the pairs and calls the function for each one